jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 ---
 layout: post
-title: Rodeo Labs Trail Donkey 3.0 - Initial Impressions
+title: Rodeo Labs Traildonkey 3.0 - Initial Impressions

 excerpt: >
   <img src="/images/2019/rodeo-td3-gravel.jpg">

-  The Trail Donkey 3.0 from Rodeo Labs is a very capable adventure bike that seems to be begging you to take it outside of its comfort zone.
+  The Traildonkey 3.0 from Rodeo Labs is a very capable adventure bike that seems to be begging you to take it outside of its comfort zone.
 It may not be great at *everything*, but it is willing to try just about *anything* once.